ShalinVachheta017/MasterArbeit_MLops/docs/FRESH_START_CLEANUP_GUIDE.md

 # Complete Fresh Start Guide - Clean All Old Records & DVC Cache

+> **📝 Summary:** Commands to delete all generated outputs and start fresh.
+Contains: what gets deleted (evaluation reports, MLflow data, logs, predictions, DVC cache), PowerShell commands, and safety notes.
+Use this when you want to reset the pipeline to a clean state.

 **Date:** December 12, 2025
 **Purpose:** Delete all old generated files and start the pipeline from scratch (zero)
 **Safety Level:** SAFE - Only removes outputs, logs, and old DVC cache